 Boeing Type 40B-2 "Mailplane"

-United States — single-engined mail and passenger-carrying biplane
+United States — Single-engined mail and passenger-carrying biplane

 Boeing 40B-2 Mailplane (NC288) at the Museum of Science and Industry, Chicago, IL

-- Boeing Model 40
+- Boeing Model 40B-2

-- Role: Mail plane
+- Role: Mail and passenger biplane

 - Manufacturer: Boeing

 The Boeing Model 40 was a United States mail plane that became the first aircraft built by the Boeing company to carry passengers.
 It was of conventional biplane configuration with a combination of standard and warren-truss style interplane struts.
 Originally designed to compete for a US Mail contract in 1925, it was rejected in favor of the Douglas M-2.

 The design was revived in 1927 as part of Boeing's tender for newly privatized airmail routes.
 Designated the Model 40A, this variant was powered by an air-cooled Pratt & Whitney Wasp radial engine, which offered a 200 lb weight saving over the water-cooled Liberty specified by the postal service in 1925.
 Although the primary purpose of the aircraft was to carry mail, two passengers could be accommodated in the small cabin, allowing Boeing to operate it on any of the routes that the firm might bid for.
 The original fuselage design was changed to one using welded steel tubing.
 Boeing successfully bid on the San Francisco-Chicago route, and Boeing Air Transport commenced operations on 1 July 1927 with 24 Model 40As.